CIO vs CTO: What’s the difference?

 It is quite easy to assume that a Chief Information Officer (CIO) is the same thing as a Chief Technology Officer (CTO).
 However, there are important differences from the point of view of a mid-market CEO.
 Read on to learn about both job titles and their functions.

 Internal or External?

-Although there isn’t universal agreement on the difference, one way of thinking about it is that the CIO is more internal-facing, while CTOs are more external.
+Although there isn’t universal agreement on the difference, one way of thinking about it is that the CIO is more internal-facing, whilst CTOs are more external.

-CIOs take ownership of internal processes – the day-to-day tech, the systems and devices.
-A CIO also facilitates collaboration between the C-suite, IT teams, and other stakeholders.
-A CIO speaks the language of tech and the language of business.
+CIOs take ownership of internal processes – the day-to-day technology, the systems and devices.
+A CIO also facilitates collaboration between the Board, IT teams, and other stakeholders.
+A CIO speaks the language of technology and the language of business.

-Of course a CTO must communicate between techies and businesspeople.
-But they have a strategic function, developing the tech initiatives that will drive growth and value.
-For example, they will oversee the development of custom software and apps.
+Of course, a CTO must communicate between techies and businesspeople.
+But they have a strategic function, developing the technology initiatives that will drive growth and value.
+For example, they will oversee the development of bespoke software and apps.

 Is CIO higher than a CTO?

-For organizations with both a CIO and CTO, the CIO is normally senior.
+For organisations with both a CIO and CTO, the CIO is normally senior.
 But the positions should be complementary, especially if a business is looking to grow.
-And while there will of course be overlap in terms of skillsets, they are two different positions, with different career paths.
+And whilst there will of course be overlap in terms of skillsets, they are two different positions, with different career paths.

 Do you need both a CIO and a CTO?

 If the business is large and complex, it is a very good idea to have both a CIO and a CTO.
 Just make sure that there is a crystal-clear delineation of duties so that both roles add value and have space to operate effectively.